VarunTej06/Devops_Projects/Deploy_Node.JS-App_using_AWS-EC2/README.md

-This will have a Node.JS Project which we deployed into

-AWS EC2 instance and made it available for open Internet
+This will have a Node.JS Project folder called AWS-Session which we deployed into AWS EC2 instance and made it available for open Internet